varmakarthik12/slack-chat-resource/README.md

 - `slack-read-resource`: For reading messages.
 - `slack-post-resource`: For posting messages.

 There are two resource types because a system does not want to respond to messages that it posts itself.
 Concourse assumes that an output of a resource is also a valid input.
 Therefore, separate resources are used for reading and posting.
-Since using a single resource has no benefits over separate resources, reading and posting are split into two resource types.
+Since using a single resource has no benefits over separate resources, reading and posting are split into two resource types..

 The posting resource offers similar functionality to the older [slack-notification-resource](https://github.com/cloudfoundry-community/slack-notification-resource),